Jak2k/github-workflow.ts/README.md

 2. I replaced `ts-node` with `tsx` for better DX.
 3. I added helpers for your workflows to the package.

+!!!
+The examples are not updated yet !!!

 ## What is it?

 Github Workflow Generator is a library that enables you to write templates for your GitHub Workflows in JavaScript or Typescript and use that code to generate valid GitHub Workflows as YAML files.